osmosis-labs/networks/genesis-validators.md

 ### Download Pregenesis File

 You can now download the "pregenesis" file for the chain.
-This is the genesis file without the gentxs.
+This is a genesis file with the chain-id and airdrop balances.

 ```sh
 cd $HOME/.osmosisd/config/